 The good news is that there are only 2 plans, so the choice is simple.
-Also, both of them will get you a free domain and its privacy, SSL, and daily backups.
+Also, both of them will get you a free domain and its privacy, SSL, content delivery network, and daily backups.

 - Starter ($2.59/mo) is best for a single personal website – to start a blog, host a portfolio, or list the company’s services.
 It comes with 1 website limit and 50 GB of SSD storage.